e-conomic/vml-docs/docs/autosuggest2.md

 3. AutoSuggest automatically trains an ML model - when the performance is [good enough](#typenameinfo),
 4. Implement the prediction call and improve your user experience

-## Overview of the new training loop
+## Overview of the training loop

-AutoSuggest 2.0 simplifies the ML process to three easy steps
+AutoSuggest simplifies the ML process into three easy steps

 ### Before you predict